Jimmy Greenhoff: Later career

 He was allowed to join Crewe Alexandra in December 1980.
-Greenhoff had scored a total of 36 goals in 123 appearances (including 4 substitute appearances) for Manchester United.
+Greenhoff had scored a total of 36 goals in 123 appearances (including four substitute appearances) for Manchester United.
 He was reunited with former boss Tony Waddington, and though Crewe were a struggling Fourth Division side, Greenhoff managed four goals in eleven league games.
 He moved to North American Soccer League side Toronto Blizzard in March 1981, then led by Keith Eddy.
-The "Blizzard" were a poor side, and finished bottom of their division, despite Greenhoff scoring six goals in 24 games.
+The "Blizzard" were a poor side and finished bottom of their division, despite Greenhoff scoring six goals in 24 games.

-He returned to Stoke-on-Trent to sign for Port Vale in August 1981.
-He played 38 games in 1981–82, but scored just three goals for John McGrath's Fourth Division side.
-Greenhoff struck twice in seventeen games in 1982–83.
+He returned to Stoke-on-Trent to sign a two-year contract with Port Vale in August 1981.
+He played 38 games in 1981–82, but scored just three goals for the Fourth Division side as manager John McGrath played him out of position on the left.
+Greenhoff struck twice in 17 games in 1982–83.
 Notably, on 6 November, local paper The Sentinel reported a "Heavy defeat for Port Vale" after Vale were 3–0 down to Rochdale at Spotland at half-time, only for Greenhoff to inspire a fightback for the "Valiants", and help the club to a 3–3 draw.
+On 3 January, he scored a volley from 30 yd out in a 2–1 win over York City at Vale Park.
+York manager and former Stoke teammate Denis Smith said that "it was a world-class goal".

-He left Vale Park in March 1983 to join Rochdale, where he was appointed player-manager.
-He played a total of seventeen games for the "Dale", but did not find the net.
-Under his management, the club avoided the re-election zone in 1982–83, but again struggled in 1983–84, and he left the club in March 1984, later returning to Vale Park for a brief spell as coach and assistant manager.
+He joined Rochdale in March 1983, where he was appointed player-manager.
+He played 17 games for the "Dale" but did not find the net.
+Under his management, the club avoided the re-election zone in 1982–83 but again struggled in 1983–84, and he left the club in March 1984, later returning to Vale Park for a brief spell as a coach and assistant manager under John Rudge.

 Style of play

-Greenhoff could play with both feet, and was known for his dangerous runs into the opposition penalty box.
-He was a talented and skilful player, who had great positional strength and a tremendous volley.
+Greenhoff could play with both feet and was known for his dangerous runs into the opposition penalty area.
+He was a talented and skilful player who had great positional strength and a tremendous volley.
 He liked to play "no-look" passes.

 Post-retirement

-Greenhoff suffered a financial crisis following a failed insurance venture, and took up work in a warehouse.
+Greenhoff suffered a financial crisis following a failed insurance venture and took up work in a warehouse.
 The crisis came about after discovering that his friend and business partner of nine years had been conning him out of large sums of money.